Biobailer Operating Principles

-When the Bailer is lowered into a well or tank, the one-way check valve at the bottom of the Bailer opens allowing water to fill the Bailer.
-On retrieval, the check valve closes retaining a sample from the well or tank in the Bailer from that elevation.
+When the BioBailer™ is lowered into a well or tank, the one-way check valve at the bottom of the bailer opens allowing water to fill the bailer.
+On retrieval, the check valve closes retaining a sample from the well or tank in the bailer from that elevation.

-- Attach a support cable to the top of the Bailer to allow lowering to the required depth.
-Solinst recommends using the Model 103 Tag Line or Kevlar® Rope.
-The Tag Line uses polyethylene coated, permanently marked stainless steel cable, mounted on a reel, and comes with a clip for easy attachment/detachment.
+- Attach a support cable to the top of the bailer to allow lowering to the required depth.
+Solinst recommends using the Model 103 Tag Line or Kevlar® rope.
+The Tag Line uses polyethylene coated, laser-marked stainless steel cable or PVDF flat tape, mounted on a reel, and comes with a clip for easy attachment/detachment.

 - Make sure the cable connection is secure.
-Lower the Bailer on the support cable to the desired sampling depth or appropriate purging depth.
-Lower the Bailer slowly to avoid splashing and agitation, so as to not influence sample quality.
+Lower the bailer on the support cable to the desired sampling depth or appropriate purging depth (when sampling from multiple levels, it is always best to start with the shallowest).
+Lower the bailer slowly to avoid splashing and agitation, so as to not influence sample quality.

-- Hold the Bailer vertical and insert the Sample Release Device into the bottom of the Bailer to displace the Check Ball.
-Rotate the Release Device to control the sample flow.
+- Hold the bailer vertical and insert the sample release device into the bottom of the bailer to displace the check ball.

 ®Kevlar is a registered trademarks of DuPont Corp.